Before & After: The Effect of EU's 2022 Code of Practice on Disinformation

 Next, we plot in Figure~\ref{fig:AdsTxtSellersJsonBusinessRelationships} the direct business relationships of top ad networks with misinformation websites.
-We observe that for most ad networks, the behavior is similar and have a DIRECT business relationship with about 16.9\%-58.1\% of misinformation websites whose \adstxt files we were able to obtain.
+We observe that for most ad networks, the behavior is similar; they have a DIRECT business relationship with about 16.9\%-58.1\% of misinformation websites whose \adstxt files we were able to obtain.
 Even though these values might seem small, the underlying implications are significant.
 They indicate that the most popular ad networks have a direct business contract with a large percentage of misinformation websites, and that they facilitate the proliferation of misinformation content through ad revenue.
 In fact, event the smallest value in Figure~\ref{fig:AdsTxtSellersJsonBusinessRelationships} suggests that ad networks have authorized at least 1 out of 5 misinformation websites that serve an \adstxt file.
 The two ad systems that stand out are Google, and Underdog Media that controls \emph{udmserve.net}.
-These two ad networks have a direct business relationship with over 400 misinformation websites according to their \sellersjson files.
-Interestingly, both ad networks disclose in their guidelines that they do not allow the monetization of misinformation content or content that makes false claims~\cite{googlePublisherGuidelines,underdogMediaPublisherGuidelines}, but evidently they are not able to filter out all of these websites.
-Altogether, there are hundreds of misinformation websites that still have direct business relationships with legitimate and popular advertising networks and are able to generate revenue from dis-/mis-infomration content.
-The accounts used to sell the ad inventory of misinformation websites are recognized by popular ad networks.
+These ad networks directly partner with 400+ misinformation websites according to their \sellersjson files.
+Even though their own guidelines prohibit monetizing false content~\cite{googlePublisherGuidelines,underdogMediaPublisherGuidelines}, they fail to filter out all such websites.
+Altogether, there are hundreds of misinformation websites that still have direct business relationships with legitimate and popular ad networks and are able to generate revenue from dis-/mis-information content.
+The accounts used to sell the ad inventory of these websites are recognized by popular ad networks.

 \begin{leftbar} \textbf{Finding 2:} To this day, the most popular ad networks still have documented business relationships with over 500 distinct misinformation websites.
 Ad networks that have signed the \cop have approved as ad inventory sellers more than 1 out of 3 misinformation websites that serve an \adstxt file. \end{leftbar}